Aditya1811003/LearnHubRepo/README.md

-# StudySphere - E-learning Platform
+# LearnHub - E-learning Platform

-- StudySphere is an e-learning platform designed to provide a seamless and interactive learning experience for students, making education more accessible and engaging.
+- LearnHub is an e-learning platform designed to provide a seamless and interactive learning experience for students, making education more accessible and engaging.
 It also serves as a platform for instructors to showcase their expertise and connect with learners across the globe.

 ## Table of Contents